Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 # MC-RTX-Mirror-Blocks
 **THIS PACKS NEEDS DXR ENABLED TO WORK AS INTENDED.
-WITH RAY TRACING OFF THEY WILL APPEAR WHITE** Resource packs to convert some vanilla blocks into mirrors.
+WITH RAY TRACING OFF THEY WILL APPEAR WHITE**/ Resource packs to convert some vanilla blocks into mirrors.

 - Mirror textured white glass